 Entries beginning with "M"

 MACON, ALABAMA.
 HOUSEHOLD AND RECIPE BOOK, 1842-1918.
 0.1 cu. ft.
 Collection consist of a handwritten household management/recipe book.
 In addition to a variety of recipes, including those with measurements like saltspoons and wine glasses, the book also contains a list of duties for household slaves.
 Several letters and clippings were also found in the book.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-088.

 MAGILL, ORRIN RANKIN (1887-1976).
 PAPERS, 1945-1972.
 2.5 cu. ft.
 Graduate of VPI class of 1913, VPI professor of philosophy and religion, and active member of Montgomery County community.
 Papers documenting community activities, particularly on the County Board of Supervisors and the New River Valley Planning Commission.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1975-010.

 MAHER, FRANK J. (1915- ).
 PAPERS, 1948-83.
 5.0 cu. ft.
 Engineer